-But if you’re making them to transport to a wedding or party, for example, you can simply use a paperclip to keep the two sides together.
+If you’re making them to transport to a wedding or party —for example —simply use a paperclip to keep the two sides together.
 This will ensure that they don’t get bashed or damaged — especially if you’ve made some really large ones.

 You can’t see the join from a distance and it means that you can keep them nice and compact, when you’re transporting them.